camille-le/algorithms-notes/npc_theory.md

 The **optimization** problems can take exponential time.
 Finding the largest `Independent Set` would take exponential time.
 To find the correct answer is exponential; they are `NP Hard` but they are not in the class `NP`.

+The point of this is that an easy problem is a polynomial one.
+The unknown problem is at least as hard as the known problem.